ImCityHunter/MovieRatingsDatabase/README.md

 # Final Project
-Create a database for Giving movies review, ranking of reviews for customers
+- Create a database for Giving movies review, ranking of reviews for customers
+- Created by HoKang Yu & Annie Lin

 # Procedure / Road Map
 1. include derby.jar in the classpath, build path
 2. run [setdefaultdata.java], this will initial all the tables, functions, constraints, etc
 3. run [mainpage.java]
-4. then you will be given options to choose from what you want to do
+4. then have fun!

 # Classes
 1. Connection: create connection to a databasea